Keepsake Ultrasound Studio in Hanover, Ma

-When is the best time to schedule a 3D 4D ultrasound?
+When is the best time for a 3D ultrasound, 4D Ultrasound or HDlive Ultrasound?

 We can perform an ultrasound at any time during the pregnancy, but the best 3D/4D imaging results are generally acquired between 26 and 33 weeks.
 Very late in the pregnancy, the baby gets very crowded and it is difficult to view the face, although we have gotten terrific 3D and 4D ultrasound pictures in babies as late as 39 weeks!
 Also, if your baby is uncooperative on the day of your ultrasound then you have plenty of time to come back for a redo ultrasound.